 The purpose of this brief was to consider the impact of the Minneapolis area’s Choice is Yours program by comparing the test performance of students in the program with that of eligible non-participating Minneapolis school students who share similar characteristics as those participating in the program.

-Issue 47: Effects of housing subsidies and community social support on school attendance
+Minn-LInK Brief 47: Effects of housing subsidies and community social support on school attendance

 Minn-LInK Report Brief—Special Topic No. 47, Winter 2022